 Behavior, Diet & Habits

 Bed bugs only feed on blood.
 Under cool conditions, bed bugs have been able to survive up to a year without a meal.
-They prefer to be more active at night when the host is asleep.
+Furthermore, they prefer to be more active at night when the host is asleep.

-Bed bugs are found in cracks and crevices, including mattress seams sheets, furniture, behind baseboards, electrical outlet plates and picture frames.
-Often found in hotels, where they can travel from room to room and in visitors’ luggage or other personal belongings such as purses and briefcases.
+Bed bugs are found in cracks and crevices, including mattress seams sheets, furniture, behind baseboards, electrical outlet plates, and picture frames.
+In addition, they are often found in hotels, where they can travel from room to room and in visitors’ luggage or other personal belongings such as purses and briefcases.

 Signs of Infestation